Rachael Pringle Polgreen: Death and legacy

-Polgreen was buried in the churchyard of the Cathedral Church of Saint Michael and All Angels in Bridgetown on 23 July 1791.
+Polgreen was buried in the Cathedral Church of Saint Michael and All Angels churchyard in Bridgetown on 23 July 1791.
 Her hotel was taken over by Nancy Clarke, who ran it successfully for a decade, before turning it over to Carolyn Barrow (also sometimes Charlotte Barrow).
 It continued in business until it was destroyed in a fire in 1821.

 Her legacy has been used repeatedly in Bajan historiography to represent different images at different times.
-In the nineteenth century, her story was exploited as a cautionary tale for the dangers of not curtailing the sexuality of black women.
+In the nineteenth century, her story was exploited as a cautionary tale about the dangers of not curtailing the sexuality of black women.
 In the post-colonial period, Polgreen's story was used by elites to foster a sense of the benefits to be gained by accommodation and loyalty to Britain.
-Still later, she began to symbolize the power that black women were able to wield in resistance to slavery.
+Still later, she began to symbolize the power that black women could wield in resistance to slavery.

-Current scholarship is reevaluating her story once again to ascertain how the complexities of her life, such as her own sexual abuse and then sexual exploitation of others, living under the threat of punishment and then domination of others, interacted, keeping in mind that the discourse is colored by the facts that she was an illiterate woman of color and did not tell her own story.
+Current scholarship is reevaluating her story once again to ascertain how the complexities of her life, such as her sexual abuse and then sexual exploitation of others, living under the threat of punishment and then domination of others, interacted, keeping in mind that the discourse is colored by the facts that she was an illiterate woman of color and did not tell her own story.